 A must for anyone with an interest in the changing face of language.
 The Macmillan Dictionary blog explores English as it is spoken around the world today.

-Definition of though from the online English dictionary from Macmillan Publishers Limited.
+Definition and synonyms of though from the online English dictionary from Macmillan Publishers Limited.